JRTheStudent/Getting-and-Cleaning-Data/README.md

 ### 3c.
 Requirement 3: Use descriptive activity names for the activity variable.
 ###### Lines 58-72
 The y_{test, train}.txt files contain the IDs of the activities corresponding to each row of the test and train data sets, respectively.
 The activity_labels.txt file contains the labels corresponding to the activity IDs within y_{test, train}.txt.
-Applying the "dplyr" "join" function the "rbind" of y_{test, train}.txt with "activity_labels.txt" creates a data frame with observations corresponding to those in the "data" data frame with two variables, the activity ID in "V1" and the activity label in "V2".
+Applying the "dplyr" "join" function to the "rbind" of y_{test, train}.txt with "activity_labels.txt" creates a data frame with observations corresponding to those in the "data" data frame with two variables, the activity ID in "V1" and the activity label in "V2".
 Append the new column "activity" to "data" by mutating in the selection of column "V2" from the joined data frame described above.

 ### 3d.
 Requirement 4: Label the data set with descriptive variable names.
 ###### Lines 74-76